 Even from this still photo, you can imagine how these pants move with each step.
 Handmade in Canada, the drapey pants with elastic waist are made from a blend of Tencel and spandex.
 Plus, the Kelly-green colour is gorgeous.

-Ever notice that leather pants are always in style?
+Ever notice that black pants are always in style?
 It’s just the silhouette that changes.
 I have a small edit in my closet, from five-pocket denim style, joggers, leggings, flares, you name it.
-But a faux zipper front with an elasticated waistband is missing from my collection.
-These are made from smooth leather to feature the straight-line silhouette.
-But it’s the pocket details – slit at the sides and welted at the back – that give these trousers their charm.
+But a a micro-pleated pair with elasticated waistband is missing from my collection.
+These are made from recycled polyester to feature the straight-line silhouette.
+But it’s the repetitive pleats that give these trousers their charm.

-Business upfront; comfort in the back.
-These super soft recycled vegan leather pants offer a bodycon shape, thanks to the tapering.
+Such a weekend-weekend look.
+But when paired with a blazer, these pants command boardroom attention.
+These super soft cotton-poly blend pants offer a bodycon shape, thanks to the flare treatment.
 They are so flattering.
 But can we talk about this colour?
 I’ve never seen such a pretty luxury textile.

 Jeans with an elastic waistband?
 I thought this was a fashion myth or a feature only regulated to maternity pants.
 No more button digging into your tummy when you sit!
 This pair is made of quality denim to hold you in, thanks to its four-way stretch.
 These are basically what all jeggings should be.